KualiCo/ce-tech-docs/README.md

 1. HR data will be sent to CE via a REST interface.
 The URL will be provided by your project manager during implementation.
 2. To import a data file, the customer will perform a multi-part file upload (HTTP POST), of an XML file.
 For example:

     ```
       curl -F file=@hrExampleImport.xml https://final.url.com/hr/import
     ```

-3. The format of the XML file is defined by the schema: [hrmanifest.xsd][hrmanifest.xsd].
+3. The format of the XML file is defined by the schema: [hrimport.xsd][hrimport.xsd].
     The schema will be used to validate the XML file upon upload to ensure it is a valid HR manifest.
 4. A sample HR manifest XML file is provided for reference: [hrExampleImport.xml][hrExampleImport.xml].
-5. The service expects that you will be sending a full dump of all active users from your HR system.
-All users included in the manifest will be either added or updated as appropriate.
-Existing users in CE that are *not* in the manifest will be disabled.
+5. The service expects that you will be sending a full dump of ALL active users from your HR system.
+Users will be treated differently based on their current status in the system:
-6. Detailed output from the REST service will generate an HTML report.
-    In addition, it will also return an appropriate HTTP status code (i.e. `500` if there was an error; `200` if all went well).
+    * New users will be created.
+The record for each new user will be validated to ensure all required fields are provided.
+    * Existing users who are in the import will be updated.
+Each user record contains sub-records for names, phones, addresses, emails, degrees, and appointments.
+If these sub-records are present in the import the system will be updated to match.
+If these sub-records are not present in the import no change will be made to these values in the system.
+If these sub-records are present but empty all sub-records for that type will be deleted (eg. an empty <degrees/> sub-record will remove all degrees for the person within the system).
+    * Existing users who are omitted from the import will be disabled in the system.
+6. The import will run asynchronously.
+If the import is able to start successfully the HTTP POST will return with a status code of 200.
+The import will continue to process on the server.
+7. Only one import can run on the server at a time.
+If an import is in process when the HTTP POST request is made the new import will not start and a status code of 400 will be returned.
+8. Status of the current import can be checked with the command:
+    ```
+      curl -F file=@hrExampleImport.xml https://final.url.com/hr/import/status/{id}
+    ```
+9. The current import can be aborted with the command:
+    ```
+      curl -F file=@hrExampleImport.xml https://final.url.com/hr/import/abort/{id}
+    ```

 ## XML Schema Versioning